 Students are not permitted the use of personal electronic devices for any reason other than for direct use in the NSL.
 Students will not make or receive personal phone calls, receive, respond, or send text messages or e-mail.
-The use of personal digital assistants (PDAs) "smart phones" or "computing" (laptop, tablets, etc.) devices will be strictly limited to the use of nursing and medical applications as it relates to the activities the student is participating in.
+The use of personal electronic devices will be strictly limited to the use of nursing and medical applications as it relates to the activities the student is participating in.
 Student use of these devices is at the discretion of the NSL instructors.